 - National VOAD Members Resource Directory (PDF)

 For a more extensive list of available state-administered grants, loans and service programs, please see:

 The State of Washington’s role in recovery

 As a home rule state, Washington’s local jurisdictions and tribes are responsible for disaster response and recovery.
-The State’s role in disaster recovery depends on the local jurisdictions capacity to manage recovery and the complexity of the incident.
+The state’s role in disaster recovery depends on the local jurisdictions capacity to manage recovery and the complexity of the incident.
 In general, the state will function as a coordinating entity for state and federal resources and to facilitate relationships between jurisdictions, agencies and private organizations.
-During a catastrophic incident, the state will have a larger role.
+During larger incidents, the state will play a greater role in the recovery process.
 A full description of how the state supports recovery for most disasters will be published in the Washington Restoration Framework, currently under development.

 Washington Restoration Framework (WRF)